 How much do Certified Nursing Assistants make?
 Here is the salary and growth data from the Bureau of Labor Statistics (BLS):

-The median annual wage for CNAs was $29,660 in May 2019.
+The median annual wage for CNAs was $30,830 in May 2020, or $14.82 per hour.
 This salary is dependent of a variety of factors including experience, certifications and location.
 Industry also impacts how much you can earn.
 For example, CNAs working in the government can earn as much as $35,500 a year.

 Although most CNAs work full time, some choose to work part time.
 And, because hospitals and nursing homes provide care at all hours, CNAs may need to work nights, weekend and holidays.

 Certified Nursing Assistant Job Growth Projections and Forecast

 How fast is the CNA field growing?
 According to the BLS, employment of CNAs is expected to grow 9% from 2018 to 2028, which is faster than the average for all occupations.

 With the baby boomer population aging, there will be more need for CNAs to help care for an increasing number of older patients in hospitals and nursing homes, so you’ll never run out of opportunities.

 While job prospects are good across the board, those candidates who have obtained certification will have the easiest time landing a job.
 Luckily we can connect you with accredited universities that offer this training!

 How to Find a Job as a Nursing Assistant